Precursor Security

 Secondly, the application does not conduct correct encoding of the client defined output, as it is returned into the admin panel.

-What we have is potentially quite serious.
-It’s a Persistent Cross Site Scripting vulnerability, meaning the data is stored by the application and doesn’t require the payload to be submitted from a victim such as with Reflected Cross Site Scripting.
+This vulnerability is potentially quite serious.
+It's a Persistent Cross Site Scripting vulnerability, meaning the data is stored by the application and doesn't require the payload to be submitted from a victim such as with Reflected Cross Site Scripting.

 Persistent XSS also has a much higher likelihood of success, because you can submit the XSS payload and then just wait.
 Coercing a user into clicking a link, through phishing, isn't really required as you can simply assume that a user will eventually navigate to the affected page and trigger the payload, this can be much more likely on a page regularly used for management and administration, such as in this instance.